 If a student becomes too ill to remain in class, the student may contact their parent to make arrangements to be checked out of school.
 The principal should be notified in writing if a student has a chronic illness or disability that could require special or emergency treatment.
-Students should not return to school until fever- and/or vomit-free for 24 hours.
+Students should not return to school until fever- and/or vomit-free for 24 hours without the use of medication.

-Contagious illness: If a student has been identified as possibly having a contagious illness, the school system will follow the infectious disease reporting protocol including recommendations from the Fulton County Health Department.
+Contagious illness: If a student has been identified as possibly having a contagious illness, the school system will follow the infectious disease reporting protocol including guidance and recommendations from Fulton County or Dekalb County Board of Health.